HHS LogoMeet the Herd

 COPPER'S MUD MAGNET ~ Storm ~ A 2001 APHA, bay, tovero stallion.
 Storm is good minded and is a natural pleasure horse who is also talented in reining.
 We hope to have foals by Storm in our lesson program in the future as he is smart, well built and his dam's one of the best, beginner school horses ever (see Copper) and is currently an important part of our lesson program.
 Storm has great bloodlines that go back to Leo, King, Hank-A-Chief, Three Bars, Cherokee Maiden and many more well known foundation quarter horses and paints.
 He is quiet enough as a stallion that I had some students help me to start him under saddle.
 Eventually, he had 3 months of reining training and if I had time to do it back then (2005-06), I would have shown him.
 He is smart and reining on Storm was one of the highlights of my year.
 It was fun!
 Storm is currently living a life of leisure here on the farm.
 He seems just fine with that!

 ONE FINE DAY ~ Sundance ~ A 1996 registered pinto mare that we have had since her birth.
 She is out of Hawk's White Light'n (below) and by Harlan Bars, a black and white, overo, paint stallion.
 Sundance has great foundation bloodlines which go back to Leo, King, Harlan, Three Bars, Hank H, Peter McCue and Traveller.
-She is a smart little mare who has a lot of students that love her for english or western ring lessons.
-She is also a bold trail horse like her mother and has taken over as my lead trail horse since Sunny's retirement.
-Sundance is currently my ride to lead students safely out on trails.
-Her mother, Hawk's White Light'n, would be very proud of her.
-She is just as bold and beautiful!
+She is a smart little mare who has had a lot of students that enjoyed riding her over the years.
+Sundance is currently my trusty mount to lead students safely out on trails.
+Her mother, Hawk's White Light'n, would be very proud of her as Hawk was amazing at this particular job.
+Sundance is just as bold and beautiful!

 Off to greener pastures but never forgotten